/user/kayd @ devops :~$ cat bash-error-handling-bulletproof-scripts.md

 [Silent Failure]

-I’ve seen this pattern play out countless times.
-A script that works flawlessly during testing encounters an unexpected condition in production—a missing file, a network timeout, or insufficient unix-permissions/">permissions—and silently proceeds to cause damage.
+This pattern plays out countless times.
+A script that works flawlessly during testing encounters an unexpected condition in production (a missing file, a network timeout, or insufficient permissions) and silently proceeds to cause damage.

 Essential Bash Error Handling Techniques Every Developer Should Know

 The foundation of reliable Bash scripting lies in understanding and properly handling exit codes.
-In “How Linux Works: What Every Superuser Should Know”, Brian Ward emphasizes that every Unix command returns an exit code that Bash scripts can and should check.
+Every Unix command returns an exit code that Bash scripts can and should check.

-Here are the essential error handling techniques I now use in every Bash script:
+Here are the essential error handling techniques worth using in every Bash script:

 1. Use set options to fail fast